Palladium02/PaperDesign/README.md

 ### no-scrollbar
 Add this class to the classList of an element to hide the scrollbar of it and maintain the scroll-function.

+### hide-on-mobile
+Add this class to the classList of an element to hide it on mobile screens (max-width: 576px).

+### hide-on-desktop
+Add this class to the classList of an element to hide it on screens above 992px width.